Skip to main content

 Fractional shares

-Yes (from $20)
+Yes (from 0.01 share)

 Margin trading

-From 1 to 999, depending on the instrument
+From 1 to 999 depending on asset

 Pending orders